 Cognitive development is important for any child, but it can be especially crucial if your child suffers from any behavioral or learning challenge.
-If you want to help your child improve cognitive skills in the new year, here are 10 ways your family can make cognitive development a priority this year.
+If you want to help your child improve cognitive skills, here are 10 ways your family can make cognitive development a priority this year.

 1. Play Outside

 Outdoor playtime has been shown as a particularly effective way to improve cognition in kids.
 Playing outdoors helps cognitive skills by stimulating multiple senses, encouraging imagination, and more.
 Instead of playing indoors or using screens during downtime, schedule intentional outdoor playtime as much as you can.

 One important way to improve cognitive development for your kids is to regularly expose them to new environments.
 Don't just stick to your regular routine.
 Schedule field trips to new places in town, like museums, parks, zoos, aquariums, playgrounds, and more.

 Music is a great tool for helping promote the development of many important cognitive skills.
 Music can encourage kids to development coordination (when dancing), as well as memory and word identification, sensory perception, and more.